 Some online multiplayer games offer dedicated server software so the players can host games on their own home servers.
 This enables you to play multiplayer games with improved performance and stability.
 Not to mention you will have the opportunity to customize your gameplay however you want.

 Install a VPN on your home server.
 This can be compatible with most other home server applications, however may require extra configurations to function properly.
 But, if you’re up for it, it will add extra features and security to your server.
 By rerouting your internet connection through a VPN server, you'll be able to secure it from snoopers.

 Additionally, you can opt for a dedicated IP.
 Services like NordVPN offer this feature.
 With it, you can have a secure dedicated IP address and whitelist it.
 This way, only those with a specific IP will be able to connect to the server.

 A home server setup doesn't have to be wildly expensive.
 It's cheaper than getting a brand new computer since it doesn't require a desktop, a mouse, or a keyboard.
 Depending on what you need it for, you can use an old computer you abandoned before opting for new tech — in this case, it's entirely free.

-You can also build it from scratch, hunting for cheaper parts individually.
+You can also build home servers from scratch, hunting for cheaper parts individually.
 All in all, depending on how powerful you want it to be and whether or not you have an old computer to re-modify, it can range from a few bucks to a few hundred.

 Setting up a home server is convenient, relatively cheap, and a great learning experience.
-With little to no investment and some research, you can turn your home into a data hub for your friends or family.
+With little to no investment and some research, you can turn your local network into a data hub for your friends or family.

 Want to read more like this?